matt-richardson/OctoPygmy/README.md

 #### Other project of note

 There is another individual that has a project of Powershell cmdlets that you may also be interested in.
-Please not, I am not the author of that project.
+Please note, I am not the author of that project.

 [Octopus-Cmdlets]